 Peter, on the right, crosses his arms over his chest in humility, gazing at his Lord’s face.
 He is ready to even die for Jesus if they come after him, even if Jesus tells him he will deny him three times before morning.

 John, on the left, places a hand over his heart.
-He who rested upon the breast of Jesus during the last supper was intimately aware of the heart.
+He who rested upon the breast of Jesus during the last supper was intimately aware of the Heart of God.
 He gazes, absolutely raptly, at the scene unfolding before him.

 James, on the bottom left, with much longer hair than at Pentecost, looks upon the scene with rapt attention and once again folds his hands in prayer.